| Additional Resources Accessories |

-- The MX Ergo Wireless Trackballs can be used as easily on the arm of a couch as on the desk, or wherever else the user might find convenient and comfortable.
+- The MX Ergo Wireless Trackball can be used as easily on the arm of a couch as on the desk, or wherever else may be found convenient and comfortable.
 This makes it a convenient device if using a Smart TV.

-- The 34 mm trackball on the MX Ergo Wireless Trackballs is light and features a silky, smooth movement.
+- The 34 mm trackball on the MX Ergo Wireless Trackball is light and features a silky, smooth movement.

-- Convenient Back/Forward Control: Dual buttons enable users to easily move forward and backward when surfing the Web.
+- Convenient Back/Forward Control: Dual buttons facilitate quick forward and backward paging when surfing the Web.

-- Dedicated Tilting Scroll Wheel: The MX Ergo Wireless Trackballs include a dedicated scroll wheel positioned in the traditional position between the left and right click buttons.
+- Dedicated Tilting Scroll Wheel: The MX Ergo Wireless Trackball includes a dedicated scroll wheel positioned in the traditional position between the left and right click buttons.
 The Tilt function offers advanced functionality for lateral movement

 - Thumb Cursor Control: Cursor control is accomplished by the thumb, leaving the fingers free to perform clicking and scrolling.

 - Dual Connectivity Wireless Convenience: The MX Ergo Wireless Trackball uses a Logitech Unifying receiver or Bluetooth for connection.
 Minimum OS compatibility requirements are listed in the Specifications.

 - Precision Optical Tracking Technology: The MX Ergo Wireless Trackball features accurate optical tracking.
 A Precision Mode button is conveniently located just above the trackball for use when enhanced precision is required.

 - 34 mm Trackball: The 34 mm ball is easily be moved, regardless of hand size.
 The movement requires minimal effort so the load on the thumb is minimal.
 Although low effort is required, the ball still offers sufficient resistance, ensuring that a high level of control is retained.
 Movement is smooth and accurate.